 So western Sydney, where I live, is what you’d call an extremely low-context culture.
 It’s heterogeneous and pluralistic, both culturally and religiously and economically, and if you want to be understood you need to communicate fairly clearly and succinctly.
 You would have seen me mention ‘context’ many times on this blog?
 It’s typical of low-context communicators to clarify context rather than assume it.

 But, and here’s the confusing bit, while my local community can be extremely low-context on the large scale, it can be extremely high-context on the small scale.
 Why?
 Because many of my neighbours are immigrants from places like rural India and rural Sudan, which are high-context cultures.
 So, while communication between families can be low-context, communication within families can be high-context.
 Friends can be a mixture of both.
 This can make Christian community very interesting.

 Now, some of the people I disciple come from esoteric backgrounds and I have friends interstate and overseas who also disciple people from esoteric backgrounds, in places like Nimbin and Salem.
 So you’d think we’d disciple in similar ways.
 But you’d be wrong.
 Why?
 Because, relatively speaking, they’re discipling in higher-context cultures than myself.

-So for me, when I’m talking church contextualization, I’m not talking messianic Paganism or messianic Hinduism in some highly contextualized way like some missional Christians do.
-Rather, when I’m talking church contextualization, I’m talking about diversifying for a diverse environment.
+So for me, when I’m talking church contextualisation, I’m not talking messianic Paganism or messianic Hinduism in some highly contextualised way like some missional Christians do.
+Rather, when I’m talking church contextualisation, I’m talking about diversifying for a diverse environment.
 I’m talking about esoteric types feeling welcome, not because they find churches with people like them in them, but because they find churches where everyone is the same in being different in some way.
 It’s the irony of diversity.
 When everyone is different, no one is.